-The Station Pub Run lasts for about 2.5 hours each week (roughly 1.5% of the week).
-This means that The Station Pub Runners spend another 165.5 hours each week doing some pretty damn cool stuff.
+The Carrboro Run Club lasts for about 2.5 hours each week (roughly 1.5% of the week).
+This means that The Pub Runners spend another 165.5 hours each week doing some pretty damn cool stuff.

 What is something you have done recently, or are about to do, that you are proud of?
-Wrote letters to members of the Carrboro City Council supporting extension of a greenway along Bolin Creek from Umstead Park through Carolina North to link nearby schools to the town’s greenway system.
+I completed a PhD in Music Technology from NYU!

 Click here to see past Pub Runners of the Week!